 EIA provides a range of benefits to help meet needs like:

-Canada Benefits at Service Canada – Service Canada offers you help getting back to work, temporary income support or skills training.
+Canada Benefits Finder – Offers you help getting back to work, temporary income support and skills training.
 Canada benefits can help connect you with appropriate programs and services – truly a one-stop shop.
-Similarly, you will find information to help with your housing and health needs whether you are a Newcomer to Canada, a person with a Disability, or an Aboriginal person.
-Try the Canada Benefits Finder to get a customized list of federal and provincial programs and services.
+Similarly, you will find information to help with your housing and health needs whether you are a newcomer to Canada, a person with a disability, or an Aboriginal person.
+Try the online benefits finder to get a customized list of federal and provincial programs and services.

 Training and Employment Services (formerly Employment Manitoba) – Helps Manitobans prepare for, find and keep employment, including sujpport for training to meet labour market needs.
 A wide range of employment and training services are offered through partnerships with community-based organizations and employers.
 Call 204-945-0575 (Winnipeg) or toll-free 1-866-332-5077 (outside Winnipeg) or email firstname.lastname@example.org.

 Jobs on Market - Provides help with finding a job for individuals (non-disabled/without children) who are applying for or receiving Employment and Income Assistance (EIA).
 Jobs on Market staff will provide quick support to participants by helping to identify service needs, make referrals and encourage progress throughout the job search.
 On-site services include resume development, identifying job leads, and direct marketing to employers.
 Visit 128 Market Avenue in Winnipeg, Monday to Friday 8:30 am to 4:30 pm or call 204-948-JOBS (5627).